spacetelescope/poppy/docs/coronagraphs.rst

    :alt: Schematics of two Lyot coronagraph design variants
    :align: right

 The upper design in the figure represents the classical Lyot coronagraph and its widely implemented, optimized descendent, the `apodized pupil Lyot coronagraph (APLC) <http://dx.doi.org/10.1051/0004-6361:20021573>`_.
-In this case an intermediate focal plane (labeled B) is occulted by a round, opaque mask.
-By applying the principle of electromagnetic field superposition, combined with knowledge of how FFT complexity scales with array size, `Soummer et al. (2007) <http://dx.doi.org/10.1364/OE.15.015935>`_ showed that the number of operations needed to compute the PSF is greatly reduced by replacing the FFT with discrete Fourier transfoms, implemented in a vectorized fashion and spatially restricted to the *occulted* region of the intermediate focal plane.
+In this case an interimediate focal plane (labeled B) is occulted by a round, opaque mask.
+By applying the principle of electromagnetic field superposition, combined with knowledge of how FFT complexity scales with array size, `Soummer et al. (2007) <http://dx.doi.org/10.1364/OE.15.015935>`_ showed that the number of operations needed to compute the PSF is greatly reduced by replacing the FFT with discrete Fourier transfoms, implemented in a vectorized fashion and spatially restricted to the *occulted* region of the interimediate focal plane.
 This is the now widely-used **semi-analytical** computational method for numerically modeling Lyot coronagraphs.

 The lower design in the above figure shows a slightly different Lyot coronagraph design case.
 Here the focal plane mask (FPM) is a diaphragm that restricts the outer edge of the transmitted field. `Zimmerman et al. (2016) <http://dx.doi.org/10.1117/1.JATIS.2.1.011012>`_ showed how this design variant can solve the same starlight cancellation problem, in particular for the baseline design of WFIRST.
 With this FPM geometry, the superposition simplification of `Soummer et al. (2007) <http://dx.doi.org/10.1364/OE.15.015935>`_ is not valid.
-However, again the execution time is greatly reduced by using discrete, vectorized Fourier transforms, now spatially restricted to the *transmitted* region of the intermediate focal plane.
+However, again the execution time is greatly reduced by using discrete, vectorized Fourier transforms, now spatially restricted to the *transmitted* region of the interimediate focal plane.

 In Poppy, two subclasses of OpticalSystem exploit the computational methods described above: SemiAnalyticCoronagraph and MatrixFTCoronagraph.
 Let's see how to make use of these subclasses to speed up Lyot coronagraph PSF calculations.